Introduction

 Patios: The Foundation of Outdoor Living

-Patio materials for Texas backyards
+Patio materials that work well in Texas

 Concrete